 About Connemara of Ireland

 Even though you may be contemplating Connemara marble, that does not mean that it will require extraordinary treatment.
-Choosing a surface made from marble from Ireland does not mean that it needs to be treated differently than its counterparts.
+Choosing a surface made from marble from Ireland does not necessarily mean that it needs to be treated differently than its counterparts.
 In this article we will look briefly at the Irish marble known as Connemara.
-We will discuss why it is like other marbles and what that measn for consumers.
-Along the way we will also consider some things that professional must consider when working with it and how to care for it.
+We will discuss why it is like other marbles and what that means for consumers.
+Along the way we will also consider some things that professionals must be aware of when working with it and how to care for it.

 Connemara is Irish Marble